 The Philosophy degree programs at Webster specialize in philosophies that address everyday existence and its concerns.
 Philosophy students develop a strong background in the areas of general philosophical concern, which prepares them for graduate work in philosophy as well as continued education in other fields.

 In addition to traditional courses such as History of Philosophy, Ethics, Political Philosophy, Aesthetics, Epistemology and Logic, Webster students particularly enjoy courses such as:

 - International Human Rights

 - Environmental Ethics

-Webster University philosophy graduates have gone into law, governmental policy-making, community service, international relations, research review, and analysis of professional codes and many pursue advanced studies in philosophy or other disciplines.
+Webster University philosophy graduates have gone on to pursue careers in law, governmental policy-making, community service, international relations, research review and analysis of professional codes and many pursue advanced studies in philosophy or other disciplines.